Core Concepts

 There’s one aspect of the build process overlooked above: the compiling, compressing, and bundling of frontend assets like JavaScript, CSS, web fonts, and so forth.

-When using Bridgetown’s built-in yarn start or yarn deploy commands, essentially two build processes are kicked off: the Webpack build process and the Bridgetown build process.
-The two align when something magical happens.
+essentially two build processes are kicked off: the Webpack build process and the

-3. This way, your website frontend and the HTML of your generated static site are always kept in sync (as long as you use the provided Yarn scripts!).
+Liquid tag, monitors that manifest, and whenever it detects a change it will regenerate the site to point to those bundled output files. - This way, your website frontend and the HTML of your generated static site are always kept in sync (as long as you use the provided Yarn scripts!).

 Adding Extra Features to Your Site